-Tell your doctor immediately if you notice any of the following:
+Tell your doctor as soon as possible if you notice any of the following:

 This is not a complete list of all possible side effects.
 Others may occur in some

 Tell your doctor if you notice anything else that is making you feel unwell, even

-Ask your doctor or pharmacist if you don't understand anything in this list.
+Ask your doctor or pharmacist if you don't understand anything on this list.

-Do not be alarmed by this list of possible side effects.
+Do not be alarmed by this list of side effects.
 You may not experience any of them.

-After taking MADOPAR
+After taking Madopar